 Data fetching

-Once the user has synchronized their bank account using the Bridge Connect, you can begin fetching their bank data to power your application.
+Once the user has synchronized their bank account using the Connect, you can begin fetching their bank data to power your application.

 Data availabilty